Open-CMSIS-Pack/Zephyr-Alif/README.md

 # SETOOLS

 Before flashing this example on the AppKit E7 board it is required to program the ATOC of the device using the Alif SETOOLS.
+This process only has to be done once.

 Refer to the section [Usage](https://github.com/alifsemi/alif_ensemble-cmsis-dfp/blob/main/docs/Overview.md#usage) in the overview page of the Alif Semiconductor Ensemble DFP/BSP for information on how